Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Schwefel, H.P., 1984.
 Evolution strategies: A family of non-linear optimization techniques based on imitating some principles of organic evolution.
 Annals of Operations Research, 1(2), pp.165-167.

+* Rechenberg, I., 1973.
+Evolutionsstrategie: Optimierung technischer systeme nach prinzipien der biologischen evolution.
+Frommann-Holzboog Verlag, Stuttgart.

-* Rechenberg, I., 1978.
-Evolutionsstrategien.
-In Simulationsmethoden in der Medizin und Biologie (pp. 83-114).
-Springer, Berlin, Heidelberg. (*NOTE that this paper was not read directly by us since it was originally written in German.
-Here we add it owing to its historically significant contributions to EC.*)
+  * This seminal dissertation was not read by us since originally written in German.
+Here we still add it owing to its historically significant contributions to EC/ES.

 ## Evolutionary Programming (EP)